 As we were researching Asheville we found out that it is titled: Beer City USA!
 Craig got excited.
 With further research we found out that it has more mico-breweries per capita than any city in the nation.

 Now to see if there were any kid friendly breweries in Asheville.
 And guess what they are and in a lot of cases they are encouraged to come and the breweries have toys for kids and even root beer on tap.
+A brewery is a perfect place to head with your family after doing an amazing hike in Asheville!

 Let the beer sampling begin!